mpeter28/SwordAndSaddle/massCombat.md

 ### Harold Godwinson's Anglo-Saxon Army

+Harold Godwinson's army consisted entirely of infantry.
+The core of his army were the _housecurls_, professional heavy infantry who worked for pay.
+Housecurl's were armed with shield, great axes and spears, and wore mail into battle.
+Supporting the housecurls were a secondary force of levy infantry, the _fyrd_.
+Fyrd were non professional militia who were usually farmers most of the time.
+They fought with spears and whatever they could afford, which was often not much.
+Harold's army had a backbone of veteran troops, housecurl and fyrd alike, who had fought with Harold previously to defeat vikings claimants to the throne of England.
+As Harold moved south to intercept William, Harold recruited fresh, less experienced troops to pad his army.
+When he arrived to the battle, Harold had a force of 9000 men, making 9 units of 1000 soldiers each.

 | Unit Identifier | Unit Name | Class | Grade | Command Points | Health | Support | Assault |
 | --- | --- | --- | --- | --- | --- | --- | --- |
 | I | Fyrd | Light Infantry | D | 1 | 0 Damage | 1 | 0 |